TimG1964/XLSX.jl/docs/src/formulae/formulas.md

 `MIN`, `MAX`, `MEDIAN`, `PRODUCT`, `STDEV`, `STDEVP`, `VAR` and `VARP`) by default (i.e. with `raw=false`).

 More complex versions of theses functions and some of the other newer Excel functions are not easy to parse.
-For example, the Excel's `LAMBDA` function is not well supported (in `GROUPBY`/`PIVOTBY` or otherwise).
+For example, Excel's `LAMBDA` function is not well supported (in `GROUPBY`/`PIVOTBY` or otherwise).
 Moreover, as Microsoft adds more new functions in future that require a prefix or that generate a spill range (or both), [setFormula](@ref) may not recognise them automatically.